paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 1. Setup a server-side integration with the [PayPal REST API's](https://developer.paypal.com/api/rest/).

-1. `createOrder` JavaScript callback must be changed to use your server-side to create and return an Order ID using the PayPal REST API's.
+1. `createOrder` JavaScript callback must be changed to use your server-side to create and return an Order ID using the PayPal REST APIs.

-1. `onApprove` JavaScript callback must be changed to use your server-side to complete transactions using the PayPal REST API's.
+1. `onApprove` JavaScript callback must be changed to use your server-side to complete transactions using the PayPal REST APIs.

 <br/>

-# 1. Setup a server-side integration with the PayPal REST API's
+# 1. Setup a server-side integration with the PayPal REST APIs

 PayPal REST API's follow a common integration approach used by other RESTful API's out there in the world.
 For PayPal, you will minimally need to do the following: